ibizaman/selfhostblocks/demo/homeassistant/README.md

 Go to [http://ldap.example.com:8080](http://ldap.example.com:8080) and login with:
 - username: `admin`
-- password: the value of the field `lldap.user_password` in the `secrets.yaml` file which is.
+- password: the value of the field `lldap.user_password` in the `secrets.yaml` file which is `fccb94f0f64bddfe299c81410096499a`.

 Create the group `homeassistant_user` and a user assigned to that group.